Free Consultation

 Phase 3: Momentum / Anomaly

-The market moves explosively in one direction, often triggered by news, data releases, or institutional activity.
-This phase is characterized by above-average volatility and rapid, extended moves.
+The market moves explosively in one direction, often triggered by news, data releases, or massive institutional activity.
+This phase is characterized by above-average volatility and rapid, extended moves -- known as market sweeps.

-The most common source of trading errors is applying the wrong strategy for the current market phase.
+Mistake 1: Applying the wrong strategy for the phase.
+This is the most common and most expensive mistake.
 A trend-following setup in a range produces losses.
 A mean-reversion trade in a strong trend gets steamrolled.
+The phase dictates the strategy, not the other way around.

 Read the full article: Identifying Market Phases and Trading Them Correctly